Deploying AlertD to AWS

 - Check the box that states:

-☑ I acknowledge that AWS CloudFormation might create IAM resources.- This acknowledgment is required because AlertD creates:
+☑ I acknowledge that AWS CloudFormation might create IAM resources with custom names.- This acknowledgment is required because AlertD creates:

 - ECS task execution roles